|Round Island Passage, MI|

 The lighthouse received a needed paint job by A.C.E.
 Coatings Unlimited of Oregon over a three-week period during the summer of 2009.

 On May 1, 2013, the General Services Administration announced that Round Island Passage Lighthouse was excess to the needs of the Coast Guard and was “being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
 Interested entities were given sixty days to submit a letter of interest.
-If the lighthouse is not transferred, it will be sold at auction.

 Round Island Passage Lighthouse was placed on the National Register of Historic Places on August 7, 2013.